RodSoriano/pre-card/README.md

 * Card holder can't be special characters or digits.

 ## Requirements
-For the API you will require to have:
+For the API, you will require to have:
 * php 8.2^
 * composer 2.5^

-Keep in mind that in order to run a Laravel application you will also need to install some php extensions running this command.
+Keep in mind that in order to run a Laravel application, you will also need to install some PHP extensions by running this command.

 ```
 sudo apt install openssl php-bcmath php-curl php-json php-mbstring php-mysql php-tokenizer php-xml php-zip